 The same holds true for every type of case imaginable.
 Imagine you’re a defendant in a criminal case, how much will it help your case if you’re not comfortable telling your attorney what actually happened?
 If you’re going through a bitter divorce, you’re going to have to share some of your family’s deepest secrets with your attorney.
 If you’re building a business, you’re going to have to be painfully honest with your attorney on the financial status of your business.

 Long story short, you can use your social media for sharing the bright, sunny, and happy side of your life, but your attorney needs to know everything if you want the best advice.
 How easy is that to do if your attorney doesn’t make you feel comfortable sharing these details without judgment?

-When choosing an attorney, choose the one that you feel comfortable talking to.
+When you choose an attorney, choose the one that you feel comfortable talking to.

 –Authored by Matthew L. Harris, Esq.,